One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

-New York City is an amazing city to visit whether it’s for one week or 3-4 days.
-With 1 week in NYC, you will be able to see all the famous attractions and lesser known things in the city, watch different shows and try the best food and bars.
+New York City is an amazing city to visit no matter how long you decide to spend here.
+With 1 week in NYC, you can see all the famous attractions and lesser known things in the city, watch different shows and try the best food and bars.

 Planning a New York City vacation?